 Contract Services - This category includes service contracts with entities to provide transportation services in Portage County in conjunction with the transportation to the general public.
 These revenues decreased \$155,748, or 8.4%, from FY2020 to FY2021 primarily due to the COVID-19 world pandemic.
-Kent State University is the Authority's largest contract and beginning in April 2020 they switched to virtual classes, which affected the bus routes around the University.
-Although most of the classes returned to the classroom in 2021, this service did not completely return due to a shortage of bus drivers.
-The County routes were also reduced in FY2020 due to less demand from the Governor's Stay-At-Home mandate and in 2021 has been slow to increase due to a shortage of County drivers.
-Prior to 2020 these revenues had stayed relatively constant.
+Kent State University (KSU) is the Authority's largest contract.
+Beginning in April 2020, they switched to virtual classes, which affected the bus routes around the university.
+Although most of the classes returned to the classroom in FY2021, this service still has not completely returned due to a shortage of bus drivers.
+The county routes were also reduced in FY2020 due to less demand from the Governor's Stay at Home Order and have been slow to increase due to a shortage of county bus drivers.
+Prior to FY2020, these revenues stayed relatively constant.
+From FY2021 to FY2022, these revenues increased \$341,217, or 20%, primarily due to the increase in the KSU transportation services.

-Passenger Fares - General Public farebox fares and ticket sales are included in this line item.
-This category increased \$22,739, or 13.3% in FY2021 due to increased travel as the pandemic slowed down.
-Ticket sale revenues are realized at the time of purchase and does not directly correlate with passenger trips.
-In 2020 during the months of April and May the Authority operated without collecting fare to ride the buses.
+Passenger Fares - General public farebox fares and ticket sales are included in this line item.
+Ticket sale revenues are realized at the time of purchase and do not directly correlate with passenger trips.
+This category increased \$22,739, or 13.3%, in FY2021 due to increased travel as the pandemic slowed down.
+In FY2022, this category increased again by 2% to \$197,935.

-Multimodal Parking Fees -This category includes parking fees associated with the Kent Central Gateway 3floor parking garage with 348 parking spaces.
-These revenues increased \$172,348, or 54.3%, from FY2020 to FY2021 due to the slowdown of the pandemic; however, parking has not returned to the FY2019 level.
-These revenues decreased \$258,724, or 44.9%, from FY2019 to FY2020 due to the pandemic.
-Since most downtown businesses were closed during FY2020 there was no need to park in the garage.
-The daily parking revenue decreased 73% and the hotel overnight revenue decreased 60% from FY2019 to FY2020.
+Multimodal Parking Fees -This category includes parking fees associated with KCG 3-floor parking garage with 348 parking spaces.
+These revenues increased \$172,348, or 54.3%, from FY2020 to FY2021 after drastically decreasing during the pandemic.
+These revenues significantly increased by \$130,138, or 26.6%, from FY2021 to FY2022.
+Although parking continues to increase, it has not returned to the FY2019 level.

-Federal Grants and Reimbursements - The Authority receives approximately \$1.6 million each year from the Federal Sections 5307 and 5339 formula grant programs.
-In FY2020 the Authority used \$850,438 in formula grant funds for capitalized maintenance of its vehicles and facilities.
-Due to the pandemic, the Authority received, for the first time, federal funds for operating expenses in the amount of \$4,097,737.
-The federal assistance was through the Coronavirus Aid, Relief, & Economic Security Act (CARES) Program.
-These funds helped to pay for eligible operating expenses, including wages and benefits for all employees, including those that were temporarily furloughed, and resulted in a large increase in this category.
-In FY2021 the Authority used \$1,000,000 in formula grant funds for capitalized maintenance of its vehicles and facilities, and \$50,000 to reimburse wages for Mobility Management tasks.
-In addition, the Authority again received federal funds for eligible operating expenses in the amount of \$3,767,454 from the Coronavirus Response and Relief Supplemental Appropriations (CRRSSA) Act.
+Federal Grants and Reimbursements - The Authority receives approximately \$2.0 million each year from the Federal Sections 5307 and 5339 formula grant programs.
+In FY2021, the Authority used \$1 million in formula grant funds for capitalized maintenance of its vehicles and facilities and \$50,000 to reimburse wages for mobility management tasks.
+In addition, the Authority received federal funds for eligible operating expenses in the amount of \$3,767,454 from the CRRSAA.
+In FY2022, the Authority again used \$1 million in formula grant funds for capitalized maintenance of its vehicles and facilities.
+In addition, the Authority was awarded federal funds for eligible operating expenses in the amount of \$5,140,782 from the American Rescue Plan Act (ARPA).
+In FY2022, \$659,171 was drawn down from ARPA to reimburse the Authority for part of the county bus operator wages.
+This grant revenue will be spread out over the next several years.

-State Grants, Reimbursements and Special Fare Assistance - The Ohio Department of Transportation allocates grants for elderly and disabled programs, of which, the Authority received \$139,400 in FY2020 and in FY2021.
-The Authority also receives grant funds for reimbursement of capitalized maintenance costs, of which, the Authority received \$234,773 in FY2020 and \$222,398 in FY2021, a 5% decrease.
-This category also includes reimbursement for state fuel taxes paid by the Authority.
-In FY2020 the Authority also received \$640,000 from the Ohio Transit Partnership Program (OTPP) for capitalized maintenance of its vehicles and facilities.
-The revenues in this category increased \$715,430, or 190% from FY2019 to FY2020 due to the award of the OTPP funds.
-In FY2021 the OTPP funds were awarded for capital projects, and not reported in this category.
-Thus, this category is showing a 51% decrease from FY2020 to FY2021.
+State Grants, Reimbursements, and Special Fare Assistance - The Ohio Department of Transportation allocates grants for elderly and disabled programs, of which the Authority received \$139,400 in FY2021 and in FY2022.
+The Authority also receives grant funds for reimbursement of capitalized maintenance costs, of which the Authority received \$222,398 in FY2021 and \$216,203 in FY2022, a 2.8% decrease.
+This category also includes reimbursement for diesel and gasoline state fuel taxes paid by the Authority.
+In FY2022 this revenue decreased \$6,456, or 8.5%, partly due to the increase in vehicles using Compressed Natural Gas (CNG) fuel.